Msrevalli/Gemini_Models_Test/Multilaguage_Invoice_Extractor_APP/readme.md

 - `app.py`: The main Streamlit application.
 - `requirements.txt`: The list of dependencies required to run the application.
 - `README.md`: This readme file providing information about the project.
+- `.env`: File containing environment variables (not included in the repository).
+- `.gitignore`: Specifies files and directories to be ignored by Git.

 ## Dependencies